iReepr/Short-Video-Recommender-System/README.md

 On the **serendipity** and **average popularity** metrics, both models show **limited diversity** in recommendations.
 The recommendations tend to favor **popular videos**, as reflected in the high popularity scores.
 This aligns with observations from the ["KuaiRec paper"](https://arxiv.org/pdf/2202.10842), which warns about *popularity bias* in collaborative filtering: users are often exposed to, and trained on, a limited set of popular items, leading models to overfit on them.
 In our case, most users also watched similar tag categories, particularly tag 28 (see [feats.png](images/feats.png)) which further reinforces the popularity bias.

 Therefore, while NCF excels in **ranking relevant videos**, it doesn't take much risk in **exploring less popular or niche content**, which slightly limits its ability to diversify recommendations.

-This is a known trade-off in collaborative filtering under biased exposure, as highlighted in the KuaiRec dataset analysis.
+Additionally, the NCF model demonstrates a strong overall alignment between predicted video rankings and actual user preferences, confirming its effectiveness in capturing meaningful ranking patterns.
+In contrast, the global mean baseline cannot differentiate between items and thus fails to produce any meaningful ranking.
+The Popularity Baseline shows some capacity to rank videos based on popularity but is notably less effective than NCF, which highlights that popularity alone does not necessarily align with individual user preferences.

-Nonetheless, since the project goal is to **recommend videos that the user is likely to enjoy**, NCF’s strong NDCG performance suggests that it fulfills the objective effectively.
+Nonetheless, since the project goal is to **recommend videos that the user is likely to enjoy**, the strong NDCG and Spearman results for NCF suggest that it effectively fulfills this objective.

 ---

 ## Future Work

 * **Explore hybrid models further**: Test other hybrid techniques (e.g., weighted ensemble models) to better combine collaborative and content-based features.
 * **Weighted tag encoding**: Instead of using uniform multi-hot encoding for video tags, experiment with weighted tag vectors using watch ratio mean (see [tag_by_watch_ratio.png](images/tag_by_watch_ratio.png)) to better capture the importance of each tag in the recommendation process.
-This could help the model differentiate between dominant and less relevant tags for each video. # TODO
+This could help the model differentiate between dominant and less relevant tags for each video.
+*N.B.: This approach was tested but did not significantly improve the diversity of recommended videos.*

 ---